anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

   This term is not related to "DNS domain" {{?RFC9499}} although a Domain might be associated to a specific DNS domain.

 Join Registrar (and Coordinator):
-: A representative of the Domain that is configured, perhaps autonomically, to decide whether a new device is allowed to join the Domain.
+: A representative of the Domain that is configured to decide whether a new device is allowed to join the Domain.
 The administrator of the Domain interfaces with a Join Registrar (and Coordinator) to control this process.
   Typically, a Join Registrar is "inside" its Domain.
 For simplicity,